 But the new rules just made them mandatory.
 1099-DA, per-wallet cost basis tracking, and CARF are all live or incoming.
 And if you're earning staking rewards, those are taxed as income at receipt.
 One upside: trades inside a crypto IRA are tax-deferred or tax-free, which simplifies your filing considerably.
 But for everything outside an IRA, the "I'll figure it out later" era is done.

 For most people: CoinLedger at $49/year for up to 100 transactions.
 Clean interface, mobile app, works with every major tax filing service.
 If you're international or DeFi-heavy, Koinly, the only tool that handles non-US tax rules properly.
-And if you made fewer than 25 trades?
-ZenLedger's free tier gets you tax reports at zero cost.
-Just don't expect to reach a human if something goes wrong.
+And if you want tax pro access included in a DIY crypto tax plan, ZenLedger is more interesting after its pricing refresh.

 Whatever you pick, do it soon.
 April 15 doesn't care that Coinbase was late with your 1099-DA.